TEXTJOIN Function

 Configure the Button Component

-Finally, the Button component triggers the Calculator component.
+Finally, the btnRunCalc Button component triggers the calcTextJoin

-Now you're ready to see the TEXTJOIN formula in action.
-Preview your module in Express View, fill out the first and last name fields, and click Submit.
-My name is {firstName} {lastName} appears in the Your Name text field.
-It should look something like this:
+Preview your module in Express View.
+Fill out the first and last name fields and click Submit.
+My name is {firstName} {lastName} appears in the Your Name text field: